rahul2512/MoCap_ML_workflow/README.md

 ## Training Details
 The goal is to approximate MSK model by mapping MoCap inputs to biomechanical MSK outputs.
+The ML techniques and data analysis were done using Python 3.12 (\href{https://www.python.org/}{https://www.python.org/}) and Keras 3.0 (\href{https://keras.io/}{https://keras.io/}).
+Add details on where the computing was done (technical details of SCITAS, EPFL) % RS to update these details and amend the sentence.
+All the libraries and depedicies are in environment.yml and the conda environment can be recreated by running the following command: conda env create -f environment.yml

 ### Training Data
 Note that only test data is provided with the code, the full training dataset can be obtained on request to V.HarthikoteNagaraja@salford.ac.uk.